 You have an additional responsibility and should promptly notify OPHD when:

-In the course of your work, you become aware that anyone affiliated with the University has experienced Prohibited Conduct.
+In the course of your work, you become aware that anyone affiliated with the University (not just students) has experienced Prohibited Conduct.

 Your report enables the University to promptly address reports of harassment and violence, by informing the individuals charged with taking action under University policy, thus helping foster a safer learning and working environment.